 could take you on a guided tour through the exhibition.

-because the promised budget for realisation was missing.
+end of June 2012 the preparations for 'Live Happily' were canceled because the promised budget was missing.
 Other attempts

-200 artists who were not payed for there work continued without the intervention; Live Happily.
+200 artists who were not payed for there work, continued without 'Live Happily'.
+Entrance for this show was free.

 video | website | images